geaaru/luet/README.md

 ## Differences between upstream release

-There are so many differences that it becomes challenging to create a list.
+There are so many differences that it becomes challenging to create a list because after version 0.16.x the two projects get a different path.
-This is also the reason because probably in the near future my fork will be renamed and rebooted.
+This is also the reason because probably in the near future my fork will be renamed with a different name.
 This fork has the primary scope to be used in [Macaroni OS](https://www.macaronios.org) with specific requirements needed for a good integration with [Funtoo Linux](https://funtoo.org) too.